Kristin Kreuk: Television

 In 2010, she portrayed Judah Ben-Hur's sister Tirzah in the TV movie Ben Hur, which aired in Canada and later on ABC in the United States.

 Kreuk was involved with two pilots that did not get picked up: a 2010 CBS sitcom entitled Hitched (which was co-created by Josh Schwartz, who was also the creator of Chuck) and a 2011 NBC drama series called 17th Precinct, which was made by Ronald D. Moore.

 In February 2012, Kreuk was announced as the lead female character in The CW's reboot of Beauty & the Beast, which was picked up on May 11, 2012, and started airing in Fall 2012.
 The CW announced in October 2015 that the show's upcoming fourth season, scheduled to air over the summer of 2016, would be its final season.
 The series finale aired on August 25, 2016.

 In 2018, Kreuk played the lead role in Burden of Truth, a CBC Television production in which she portrays a "big-city lawyer who takes on a case for a group of sick girls in her hometown".
 The show premiered on January 10, 2018.
 On April 5, 2018, The CW announced that they had acquired the rights to air the show beginning in summer 2018.
 CBC has renewed Burden of Truth for a fourth season.
 The series concluded in 2021 after four seasons.

+In 2024 Kreuk was cast as the lead female character in Murder in a Small Town, which airs on Global in Canada, and Fox in the United States.
+In 2025, the series was renewed for a second season, with Kreuk reprising her starring role as Cassandra Lee.